 I do my fair share of talking about the importance and effective uses of blogging as a form of external promotion and what analytics giant, Hubspot calls “inbound marketing.”
 Companies, individuals, and agencies can benefit from positioning themselves as an expert in their niche or industry field.
-This form of inbound marketing is certainly less expensive than it’s more traditional counter part.
-It also often times take time to to develop a following or readership of your blog, but it only takes one person to read your article or blog post to lead to a sale.
+This form of inbound marketing is certainly less expensive than it’s a more traditional counterpart.
+It also oftentimes takes time to develop a following or readership of your blog, but it only takes one person to read your article or blog post to lead to a sale.

 Blogs are a great way to provide your client or prospective client more information about you, your values, and insight into your work as an individual, agency, or corporation.
 Blogs provide a more personal opportunity to develop a relationship encouraging your readers to comment, pick up the phone, or read more.
 Blogs and articles on websites are in many ways more effective and more engaging than those traditional types of promotion and marketing of which I refer to as Spray and Pray.

 The Spray and Pray terminology is something that is very popular in the Multi-Level Marketing industry.
 You spray your message through posting and distributing fliers, calling your contacts, reading your paper advertisements, and pray that they will call you back.
 In theory, the Spray and Pray method is not a lot of ways very different from a blog except for two things– 1.)
 The impact on your business checking account and 2. ) Capturing passive clients.